PaPa-jun/papa-jun.github.io/docs/about.md

 - 🏆 Recipient of the Academic Scholarship on two occasions.
 - 📚 Currently focusing on Data Science and Artificial Intelligence.
 - 🔍 Committed to continuous learning and professional growth.
+- 📖 My Chinese and English are both fluent; the former is my native language, and for the latter, I have passed the national CET-4 and CET-6 examinations.

 ---